"Future Film" - Hear what St. Edward's film students and recent alums have to say about their roles as filmmakers in a city lit up by cinema.

 FILM AT ST. EDWARD

-Multiple graduates of the Film Department have been accepted into the most acclaimed film schools in the country (USC, NYU's Tisch School), have earned accolades in international (The 41st and 43rd Cleveland International Film Festivals), national (The White House's Student Film Festival) and regional short film contests, and have worked on commercial campaigns featuring Cleveland Cavaliers, Estabrook Corporation, and Lakewood Catholic Academy.
+Multiple graduates of the Film Department have been accepted into the most acclaimed film schools in the country (USC, NYU's Tisch School, Belmont University), have earned accolades in international, national and regional film festivals, and have worked on commercial campaigns featuring the Cleveland Cavaliers, Cleveland Browns, Estabrook Corporation, Lakewood Catholic Academy and Nosotros Gym.

-In the past five years, several of our Film alumni have gone on to produce work for Vogue Magazine, ABC (Alec Battistoni 15') and Factory Seconds, a brass trio featuring members of the Cleveland Orchestra (Kevin Ng 17').
-Connor Ling '16 and Andre Holland '19 have served as featured interns for the Greater Cleveland Film Commission, and over 50 of our IB Film students have collaborated on three award-winning pro bono short documentaries for highly respected Cleveland non-profits (Beck Center for the Arts, Cleveland Catholic Charities Migration and Refugee Services, the Cleveland Rape Crisis Center).
+Several of our Film alumni have gone on to produce work for lauded institutions, including Vogue Magazine, ABC (Alec Battistoni 15') and Factory Seconds, a brass trio featuring members of the Cleveland Orchestra (Kevin Ng 17').
+Connor Ling '16 and Andre Holland '19 have served as featured interns for the Greater Cleveland Film Commission.

 In partnership with the Cleveland Rape Crisis Center, the St. Edward Film Department committed its Spring 2018 semester to the creation of "Labyrinth": a collection of interviews in which women throughout Greater Cleveland share their experiences with misogyny, sexual harassment and assault.
 While the production of "Labyrinth" will enable our students to advance their skills in digital filmmaking and documentary ethics, it will double as a means of confirming our Holy Cross commitment to fostering good relationships--specifically by empowering these young men to develop more authentic listening skills and greater compassion towards women.